willardharris/balena-ads-b/README.md

 </tr>
 </table>

+## Credits

+The balena-ads-b project is created and maintained by [Ketil Moland Olsen](https://github.com/ketilmo/balena-ads-b/edit/master/README.md).

-This project is inspired by and has borrowed code from the following repos and forum threads:
+It's inspired by and has borrowed code from the following repos and forum threads:

  - https://github.com/compujuckel/adsb-docker
  - https://bitbucket.org/inodes/resin-docker-rtlsdr